qixwang/mc-docs.zh-cn/articles/active-directory/develop/scenario-web-api-call-api-app-configuration.md

     services.AddTokenAcquisition();
     services.Configure<JwtBearerOptions>(AzureADDefaults.JwtBearerAuthenticationScheme, options =>
     {
         // When an access token for our own web API is validated, we add it
-        // to MSAL.NET's cache so that it can be used from the controllers. options.Events = new JwtBearerEvents();
+        // to the MSAL.NET cache so that it can be used from the controllers. options.Events = new JwtBearerEvents();

         options.Events.OnTokenValidated = async context =>
         {
             context.Success();

-            // Adds the token to the cache, and also handles the incremental consent
+            // Adds the token to the cache and handles the incremental consent
             // and claim challenges
             AddAccountToCacheFromJwt(context, scopes);
             await Task.FromResult(0);